Colin-b/pyxelrest/README.md

     </tr>
     <tr>
         <td><strong>oauth2.XXXX</strong></td>
-        <td>Where XXXX is the name of the parameter in the authorization URL.</td>
+        <td>Where XXXX is the name of the parameter in the authorization URL.
+You can find more details on https://tools.ietf.org/html/rfc6749#section-4.2.1</td>
         <td>Optional</td>
     </tr>
     <tr>